Gaps & Punishes

 Nightwolf’s Blade and Edge (,,) string leaves him at +1 on block.
-However it will create enough pushback to allow you to escape his follow-up attack.
+However, it will create enough pushback allowing you to escape his follow-up attack.
 Normally Nightwolf will follow this up with his +, string.
-To avoid this, either walk or jump backwards.
-You’ll then be able to whiff punish Nightwolf’s +,.
+To avoid this, either walk or jump backwards which will allow you to whiff punish Nightwolf’s +,.
 Keep in mind that if Nightwolf dashes forward beforehand then you will be hit.

 Defending Against Mix-ups

-When fighting against Nightwolf you should mainly block low due to his low pokes and +, string.
-Nightwolf can mix this up by using his +, string which is an overhead combo starter.
+It’s advised to always block low against Nightwolf due to low pokes and his +, string.
+Nightwolf can mix this up by using his +, string which is an overhead attack.
 The overhead is much slower than the low as it has a start-up of 25 frames.
-With proper defense, the overhead can be blocked on reaction.
-Once you see Nightwolf raise his axe, immediately block high.
+With proper defense, the overhead can usually be blocked on reaction.
+Once you see Nightwolf raise his axe, immediately transition into blocking high.
 It’s important to not get opened up by Nightwolf’s overhead and lows because he can easily hit confirm them into a combo while remaining safe.

 Nightwolf will typically mix throws in with his ,, or +, strings, both of which can be easily hit confirmed into high damaging combos without taking much risk.
 Nightwolf’s throws will also trigger a Krushing Blow if you fail to Throw Escape the previous throw.
-Usually, it’s advised to take Nightwolf’s throws and only attempt to Throw Escape when absolutely necessary.
-However if you do try to break Nightwolf’s throw, it’s best to tech his Toward Throw because it will leave you close while his Back Throw will send you away.
+When defending against Nightwolf’s throws, it’s usually best to tech his Toward Throw because if it connects, it will leave you close enough for him to apply pressure on knockdown whereas his Back Throw will send you away.

 Punishing Spirit Arrow

 Up-close, Nightwolf has the option to use his Spirit Arrow after blockstrings to counter your attacks.
-This is mostly done after his ,, string.
-Make sure to block crouching to avoid the Spirit Arrow and punish it.
-If the last hit is blocked standing, then the Spirit Arrow will not go over your head and will be difficult to punish because it is -10 on block with pushback.
+This is mostly done after his ,, string to prevent you from attacking afterwards.
+Make sure to block low at the end of this string to avoid the Spirit Arrow allowing for a punish.
+If the last hit is blocked standing, then the Spirit Arrow will not go over your head and will be difficult to punish because it is -10 while creating pushback on block.
 Watch out as Nightwolf can also use his ,, string which ends in an overhead and will stop you from blocking low.

 Note that if Nightwolf Amplifies his Spirit Arrow, then you will be hit for trying to punish the regular version.
-To punish the Amplified Spirit Arrow, continue crouch blocking and punish after the last arrow misses.
+To punish the Amplified Spirit Arrow, continue blocking low and punish after the last arrow misses.
 Nightwolf can also cancel out of his Spirit Arrow at the cost of 1 bar of Defensive Meter.
-If cancelled, Nightwolf will be punishable.
+Anytime Nightwolf cancels out of his Spirit Arrow, he is punishable.
 In order to punish Nightwolf’s Spirit Arrow cancels, you must attack immediately when he cancels.
-While punishing Nightwolf’s Spirit Arrow is ultimately a guess, the risk/reward will be in your favor as you’ll be able to punish him for a full combo.

 If Nightwolf has the Lightning Arrow ability equipped, it will replace his Spirit Arrow.
 Unlike the Spirit Arrow, the Lightning Arrow is a mid projectile.
 This means that you will not be able to duck underneath it.
 While this makes his arrows more viable up-close, it is more punishable on block than the Spirit Arrow.
 If blocked, Lightning Arrow will leave Nightwolf at -21 which can be easily punished for a full combo.